English Civil War: Casualties

 Figures for Scotland are less reliable and should be treated with caution.
 Casualties include the deaths of prisoners-of-war in conditions that accelerated their deaths, with estimates of 10,000 prisoners not surviving or not returning home (8,000 captured during and immediately after the Battle of Worcester were deported to New England, Bermuda and the West Indies to work for landowners as indentured labourers).
 There are no figures to calculate how many died from war-related diseases, but if the same ratio of disease to battle deaths from English figures is applied to the Scottish figures, a not unreasonable estimate of 60,000 people is achieved, from a population of about one million.

 Figures for Ireland are described as "miracles of conjecture".
-Certainly the devastation inflicted on Ireland was massive, with the best estimate provided by Sir William Petty, the father of English demography.
+Certainly, the devastation inflicted on Ireland was massive, with the best estimate provided by William Petty, the father of English demography.
 Petty estimated that 112,000 Protestants and 504,000 Catholics were killed through plague, war and famine, giving an estimated total of 616,000 dead, out of a pre-war population of about one and a half million.
 Although Petty's figures are the best available, they are still acknowledged as tentative; they do not include an estimated 40,000 driven into exile, some of whom served as soldiers in European continental armies, while others were sold as indentured servants to New England and the West Indies.
 Many of those sold to landowners in New England eventually prospered, but many sold to landowners in the West Indies were worked to death.

-These estimates indicate that England suffered a 4 percent loss of population, Scotland a loss of 6 percent, while Ireland suffered a loss of 41 percent of its population.
+These estimates indicate that England suffered a 4 per cent loss of population, Scotland a loss of 6 per cent, while Ireland suffered a loss of 41 per cent of its population.
 Putting these numbers into the context of other catastrophes helps to understand the devastation of Ireland in particular.
-The Great Famine of 1845–1852 resulted in a loss of 16 percent of the population, while during the Soviet famine and Holodomor of 1932–33 the population of the Soviet Ukraine fell by 14 percent.
+The Great Famine of 1845–1852 resulted in a loss of 16 per cent of the population, while during the Soviet famine and Holodomor of 1932–33 the population of the Soviet Ukraine fell by 14 per cent.

 Popular gains

 Ordinary people took advantage of the dislocation of civil society in the 1640s to gain personal advantages.
 The contemporary guild democracy movement won its greatest successes among London's transport workers.
+The old status quo began a retrenchment after the end of the First Civil War in 1646, and more especially after the Restoration in 1660, but some gains were long-term.
+The democratic element introduced into the watermen's company in 1642, for example, survived with vicissitudes until 1827.

+Parliament adopted a policy of confiscating ("sequestrating") the estates of “delinquents” (active Royalists) in 1643, a policy carried out by local committees.
 Rural communities seized timber and other resources on the sequestrated estates of Royalists and Catholics, and on the estates of the royal family and church hierarchy.
 Some communities improved their conditions of tenure on such estates.

-The old status quo began a retrenchment after the end of the First Civil War in 1646, and more especially after the Restoration in 1660, but some gains were long-term.
-The democratic element introduced into the watermen's company in 1642, for example, survived with vicissitudes until 1827.